Haotian9850/internet-scale-app/doc/project_5_README.md

     - After logging in, click `[Create a new pet!]` to create a new pet
     - After a new pet is created, user will be redirected to homepage
     - Click `[Check it out!]` on each pet created to view its detailed information
     - Type in the search bar and then click `[Search]` to search pets.
 Search result page will contain a list of pets matching search phrase entered and will be sorted by views.
+Pets that have more than 5 views will be listed as `hot listing`.
 Only user logged contributes to a pet's view count
     - Click `[Log out]` to log out

 #### Django unit tests